rinigus/pure-maps/README.md

 click.
 Several distributions provide packaging scripts in their source trees.

-For packaging, please copy `tools/apikeys_dummy.py` to `tools/apikeys.py` and fill missing API keys for the services that you plan to use.
+For packaging, please copy `poor/apikeys.py` to `tools/apikeys.py` and fill missing API keys for the services that you plan to use.
+Note that the format of `tools/apikeys.py` has changed with 2.9 release.

 Flatpak specific instructions are available under `packaging/flatpak`.